JZacharyG/StickyGraph/README.md

 StickyGraph will now try its best to draw your graph, but hey, nobody is perfect.
 If you feel the need to move a vertex somewhere else, then it will stay where you put it while the rest of the graph squirms around to accommodate.
 You can always double click a vertex later if you want to unpin it.

-If you hold the `alt`/`option` key while moving a vertex, it won't pin, which can be useful sometimes.
+If you hold the `alt` key while moving a vertex, it won't pin, which can be useful sometimes.
 (More accurately, it flips the default pinning behavior.
-Normally this is to *pin* the vertex on drag, so holding `alt`/`option` will cause the dragged vertex to *unpin*.
+Normally this is to *pin* the vertex on drag, so holding `alt` will cause the dragged vertex to *unpin*.
 When selecting a vertex or applying a color, however, the default behavior is to not change whether the vertex is pinned, so with modifier held, you will toggle whether the vertex is pinned.)
-There are also buttons up at the top to pin and unpin all vertices (they look like a pinned vertex and an unpinned vertex respectively).
+There are also two buttons up at the top that look like a pinned and an unpinned vertex respectively.
+They will, respectively, pin or unpin all vertices (or just the selected ones, if you have some selected).

 Want those edges to be a little less straight?
 Hey, no problem!
 Just grab one and pull, and you should be in business.
 If you curve an edge, it will automatically pin the incident vertices.